snap-stanford/snap-python/README.md

 SWIG Installation
 -----------------

+### Linux

+Follow the instructions from SWIG's website: download, configure and make, [SWIG files](http://www.swig.org/download.html).
+Or, use your built-in installer:

+	sudo yum install swig.i386

 ### Mac OS X

-swig-1.3.12 and later support OS-X/Darwin.
-Simply download the Unix sources, configure, and build from the command terminal.
-This has been tested on 10.8.2.
-Adopted from [ColourBlomb](http://blog.colourbomb.net/?p=49).
+SWIG 1.3.12 and later support OS-X/Darwin.
+Download the Unix sources, configure, and build from the command terminal.
+This has been tested on 10.8.2 and adopted from [ColourBlomb](http://blog.colourbomb.net/?p=49).

 1. Download the Unix source from swig.org/download.html.